coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Rendering.md

 or in terms of vectors:
 $I_{\text{diffuse}} = I_pk_d(\hat{N} \cdot \hat{L})$

-So our second version of our local illumination model is:
+So the second version of our local illumination model is:
 $I$ = ambient + diffuse light
 $$I = k_aI_a + I_pk_d(\hat{N} \cdot \hat{L})$$
 ![](Pasted%20image%2020230223165011.png)